WATonomous/docker-elk/README.md

 ### How to reset a password programmatically

+> **Note**
+> If you want to change the passwords for the ELK stack users, make sure to update
+> the `.env` file in the WATO 1Password.

+> **Note**
+> Before changing the passwords for the ELK stack users, be sure to
+> have a good reason to do so, and let someone on the infra team know about it as well.

 If for any reason your are unable to use Kibana to change the password of your users (including [built-in users][builtin-users]), you can use the Elasticsearch API instead and achieve the same result.